adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 ## My sister is getting married!

 We're talking about serious things!!

-Talking with my sister, we talked about some person in the wedding that cannot be together at table.
-Then, we felt in the problem, how to correctly place people?
-For example, I want to be with my girlfriend and my daughter, then Barney want to be with his crush who doesn't want to speak with that ex-best friend!
-Multiply that kind of story by an 100 and you finish with a wedding's' burn out.
+Talking with my sister, we spoke about some people at the wedding that cannot be together at the table.
+Then, we felt about the problem, how to correctly place people?
+For example, I want to be with my girlfriend and my daughter, but Barney wants to be with his crush, who doesn’t want to speak with that ex-best friend!
+Multiply that kind of story by 100, and you finish with a wedding burnout.

 <img style="max-width: 500px;" src="{{site.baseurl | prepend: site.url}}/assets/img/bureaucracy.gif" alt="crack" />